PDF(468.5 KB) View with Adobe Reader on a variety of devices

 As mentioned earlier, it is a requirement to have an AnyConnect PKG for each client operating system which will connect to this Gateway.
 For example, Windows clients require a Windows PKG, Linux 32-bit clients require a Linux 32-bit PKG, and so on.

-When you consider both the AnyConnect client and browser-based WebVPN utilize SSL, to be able to access the WebVPN splash page generally indicates that AnyConnect will be able to connect (assume that the pertinent AnyConnect configuration is correct).
+When you consider both the AnyConnect client and browser-based WebVPN to utilize SSL, to be able to access the WebVPN splash page generally indicates that AnyConnect will be able to connect (assume that the pertinent AnyConnect configuration is correct).

 WebVPN AAA debugging is on